ahmedflqn/Wordpress-AWS/Web App on aws.md

 For record name enter the domain name or subdomain you want to associate with the CloudFront distribution (e.g., project.wordpressonaws.com).
 Type: Select "A - IPv4 address".
-Alias: Select "Yes".
+Alias: Select "Yes"
 Alias Target: Click on the "Alias Target" field and select your CloudFront distribution from the dropdown list.
 It should be listed under the "CloudFront distributions" section.
 Click on "Create" to save the record set.
+---
 **Now that was the final step.
-We have completed all steps required to host our WordPress App on AWS.
+We have completed all the steps required to host our WordPress App on AWS.
-Insert you domain in your browser and create your WordPress Website.**
+Insert your domain in your browser and create your WordPress Website.**
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/wp2.PNG?raw=true)